Get Out: Filming

 Principal photography began on February 16, 2016.
-Shooting took place in Fairhope, Alabama, for three weeks, followed by Barton Academy and in the Ashland Place Historic District in midtown Mobile, Alabama.
-The exterior and interior of the house was filmed just south of Fairhope.
+Shooting took place in Fairhope, Alabama for three weeks, followed by work at Barton Academy and in the Ashland Place Historic District in midtown Mobile, Alabama.
+The exterior and interior of the Armitage house were filmed just south of Fairhope.
 Principal photography lasted 23 days.

 The film was partially shot at Barton Academy, a historic Greek Revival school building in Mobile, Alabama.